TBMoonwalker/moonloader/README.md

 # Moonloader
 ## Summary
 Moonloader is a service which scrapes exchange ticker data through websockets.
-It use this data to create various indicators and exposes them through websocket or REST apis.
+It uses this data to create various indicators and exposes them through websocket or REST apis.

 ## Disclaimer
 **Moonloader is meant to be used for educational purposes only.
 Use with real funds at your own risk**